Toggle: English / Spanish

 Rare medical conditions associated with hypermobile joints include:

 There is no specific care for this condition.
-Persons with hypermobile joints have an increased risk for joint dislocation and other problems.
+People with hypermobile joints have an increased risk for joint dislocation and other problems.

 Extra care may be needed to protect the joints.
 Ask your health care provider for recommendations.

-The doctor or nurse will ask questions about the symptoms, including:
+The provider will ask about the symptoms, including:

 - When did you first notice the problem?